industrial-edge/performance-insight-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/Performance_Insight_General_Display.png" /></kbd></p>

+In case of a Gauge Widget an additional dialog will appear with the display boundaries parametrization

 <p align="center"><kbd><img src="graphics/Performance_Insight_Gauge_Display.png" /></kbd></p>

 The first widget is a gauge display for the actual production quality (with its respective warning and alarming levels)